 Now, On to You

-Hopefully you now have a better idea of how the healthcare system in Malaysia works.
+Hopefully, you now have a better idea of how the healthcare system in Malaysia works.
 There is no disparity between the care given to Malaysians and non-Malaysians.
 Both public and private healthcare service providers offer excellent services, with prices that are not too extravagant for expats.

-As I am not a medical expert myself, you will still need to do thorough research before deciding where and who you want to get treatment from.
+As I am not a medical expert myself, you will still need to do thorough research before deciding where to go and who you want to get treatment from.
 However, you can be sure that wherever you go, you will get quality healthcare in Malaysia.